Red wall (British politics): Generalisation

-The "red wall" metaphor has been criticised as a generalisation.
-Author and Newcastle University lecturer Alex Niven said it was "a convenient term of journalese that seemed to arise in the last days of the 2019 campaign to describe a large, disparate part of the country north of Oxford."
+The red wall metaphor has been criticised as a generalisation.
+In the aftermath of the 2019 general election, author and Newcastle University lecturer Alex Niven said that it was "a convenient term of journalese that seemed to arise in the last days of the 2019 campaign to describe a large, disparate part of the country north of Oxford."
 Lewis Baston called it "a mythical wall" and "a way of making a patronising generalisation about a huge swathe of England (and a corner of Wales)".
-He argued that the "red wall" is politically diverse, and includes bellwether seats which swung with the national trend, as well as former mining and industrial seats which show a more unusual shift.
+He argued that the red wall is politically diverse, and includes bellwether seats that swung with the national trend, as well as former mining and industrial seats that show a more unusual shift.

-Meanwhile, Rosie Lockwood from the Institute for Public Policy Research, said: "For years the Westminster establishment has sought to define the north through soundbites.
+In July 2020, Rosie Lockwood from the Institute for Public Policy Research said: "For years the Westminster establishment has sought to define the north through soundbites.
 The most recent is 'the red wall'."
-In an article for The Daily Telegraph, Royston Smith, MP for Southampton Itchen, made the case that his seat in post-industrial Southampton was one of the first red wall seats gained from the Labour Party when he became its Conservative MP at the 2015 general election.
+In an article for The Daily Telegraph that same month, Royston Smith, member of Parliament for Southampton Itchen, made the case that his seat in post-industrial Southampton was one of the first red wall seats gained from the Labour Party when he became its Conservative MP at the 2015 general election.

-In July 2021, following Labour's narrow victory in the Batley and Spen by-election, David Edgerton, professor of Modern British History at King's College London, denounced the concept of the red wall, pointing out that "the belief that working-class people traditionally voted Labour has only been true (and barely so) for a mere 25 years of British history, and a long time ago."
+In July 2021, following Labour's narrow victory in the Batley and Spen by-election, David Edgerton, professor of Modern British History at King's College London, denounced the concept of the red wall and pointed out that "the belief that working-class people traditionally voted Labour has only been true (and barely so) for a mere 25 years of British history, and a long time ago."
 He went on to say:

 "The phenomenon of a working-class red wall is an ideological concoction that benefits Labour's enemies.
 It makes little sociological or psephological sense today, and the fragment of the past it reflects is one of Tory working classes.
 Yet this group has come to define how Labour thinks of the working class.
 That the party views this Tory analysis as a bellwether of its fortunes speaks to its collapse as an independent, transformative political force.
-If it is ever to win significant support today among real English people, Labour needs to understand its own history, celebrate its successes and love itself, its members and its voters.

-Labour undoubtedly still needs the working-class vote.
+If it is ever to win significant support today among real English people, Labour needs to understand its own history, celebrate its successes and love itself, its members and its voters.Labour undoubtedly still needs the working-class vote.
 Winning this means creating a Labour party for workers and trade unionists in the present day, not those of a mythologised past.
 Doing better among those workers than Labour did in its heyday would also be necessary for electoral success.
 The party needs to relearn not only how to get votes, but how to keep them too, which it has failed to do for decades.
 To make all this possible it needs to present a real alternative with vigour and confidence, and to stop acting as if it believed that this uniquely dangerous Conservative government had the British past, present and future in its bones."